taboca/3D-OBJ-to-JME-TerrainBlock-converter-/readme.txt

 ./clean.py exportedfile.obj  > new-clean.obj

 Check the file and see if you see things like "v X Y Z" with X and Z values being positive.
-Also notice that if you have rotated your base grid, then you should expect lots of repeteaded values in the X and Y. This is fine and expected and that is the only way things will work.
+Also notice that if you have NOT rotated your initial grid, which is fine and expected, then you should expect lots of repeteaded values in the X and Y. This is fine and expected and that is the only way things will work.
 The python will *sort* arrays to get the matrix in order and extract just the Y values for the points.

 Parse